isogeny-primes/isogeny-primes/README.md

 sage isogeny_primes.py 'x^6 - x^5 + x^4 - x^3 + x^2 - x + 1'
 ```

+#### That didn't work for me ...

+**Isogeny Primes** has a number of requirements which your system may not have.
+In this case, you should run `make` in the top level of the directory.
+This will install the necessary requirements.
+You could also do `make valid_fast`; this will install everything _and_ run some light testing to make sure everything works fine.
+If anything goes wrong and you want to start again, run `make clean` before trying again.

 #### Optional arguments

 To see the various options, run